cernvm/cernvm-launch/README.md

     ########### CernVM-Launch configuration ###########
     # Folder on the host OS which will be shared to VMs
     sharedFolder=
-    # Folder on the host OS where all VMs configuration files and images are stored (can get large)
+    # Folder on the host OS where all VM configuration files and images are stored (can get large)
     # Changing this folder will disconnect already existing machines from CernVM-Launch
     launchHomeFolder=
     ########### Default VM parameters ###########